 Until there are enough vaccinations for everyone in the population, it is likely that those aged 50 and above will be most likely to receive the vaccine.
-Although some doses of the vaccine may be available by Christmas, these would be reserved for those most vulnerable to the disease, such as the elderly and health/social care workers.
+The initial doses of the vaccine are currently being reserved for those most vulnerable to the disease, such as the elderly and health/social care workers.

-More doses of the vaccine are expected to become available by Spring 2021, however it is unclear what the government’s policy will be on vaccine distribution and if/when children will be eligible to receive them.
+More doses of the vaccine are expected to become available later this year, however it is unclear what the government’s policy will be on vaccine distribution and if/when children will be eligible to receive them.